bueno/github-actions-beginners-guide-template/README.md

 # github-actions-beginners-guide-template

-This is my GitHub repository to support my free course "Unreal CI/CD with GitHub Actions for beginners".
+This is my GitHub repository to support my free course "Unreal CI/CD with GitHub Actions for Beginners".